 WHY IS THERE A NEED FOR A FOSTER COMMUNITY?

-Foster care in any setting is a tough, demanding, self-sacrificial, and expensive proposition.
+Foster care in any setting is a tough, demanding, a self-sacrificial, and expensive proposition.
 In fact, research shows that over 50% of foster families quit fostering in their first year.
 National studies have identified a lack of support, too few resources, and difficulty dealing with the children they are expected to care for as the main reasons foster parents quit.
-One such report, a study by the Office of the Inspector General (which can be viewed at: https://oig.hhs.gov/oei/reports/oei-07-00-00600.pdf)
+One such report, a study by the Office of the Inspector General (which can be viewed at https://oig.hhs.gov/oei/reports/oei-07-00-00600.pdf)

 was verified by the Administration for Children and Families (ACF) who, based on this report, made significant recommendations to aid in the retention of foster parents.
 Many of these suggestions are accomplished through the unique aspect of creating our foster community.